 - difficulty remembering

-To diagnose hypersomnia, a doctor will review a patient's symptoms and medical history.
+To diagnose hypersomnia, a doctor will review your symptoms and medical history.
 A physical exam can test for alertness.

-- Sleep diary: The patient records sleep and awake times through the night to record sleeping patterns.
+- sleep diary: You record sleep and awake times through the night to track sleeping patterns.

-- Epworth Sleepiness Scale: The patient rates sleepiness to determine the severity of the condition.
+- Epworth Sleepiness Scale: You rate your sleepiness to determine the severity of the condition.

-- Multiple sleep latency test: The patient takes a monitored nap during the day.
-The test measures the types of sleep experienced.
+- multiple sleep latency test: You take a monitored nap during the day.
+The test measures the types of sleep you experience.

-- Polysomnogram: The patient stays at a sleep center overnight.
+- polysomnogram: You stay at a sleep center overnight.
 A machine monitors brain activity, eye movements, heart rate, oxygen levels, and breathing function.

-Many narcolepsy drugs can treat hypersomnia.
+Many drugs intended for narcolepsy can treat hypersomnia.
 These include amphetamine, methylphenidate, and modafinil.
-They are stimulants that help a patient feel more awake.
+These drugs are stimulants that help you feel more awake.

+Lifestyle changes are a critical part of the treatment process.
 A doctor may recommend getting on a regular sleeping schedule.
-Avoiding certain activities can also improve symptoms.
-Most patients are asked not to drink or use drugs.
-A doctor may also recommend a high-nutrition diet.
-This helps to maintain energy levels naturally.
+Avoiding certain activities can also improve symptoms, especially around bedtime.
+Most people with hypersomnia shouldn’t drink alcohol or use drugs.
+A doctor may also recommend a high-nutrition diet to maintain energy levels naturally.

-Some hypersomniacs can improve their symptoms with the right lifestyle changes.
-Treatments can help this condition.
-Some people never get full relief.
-This is not a life threatening condition but it may impact a person's quality of life.
+Some people with hypersomnia can improve their symptoms with the right lifestyle changes.
+Medications can also help this condition.
+However, some people may never get full relief.
+This isn’t a life-threatening condition but it may impact a person’s quality of life.